sed-szeged/FobSim/README.md

 DOI: 10.7717/peerj-cs.431

 IMPORTANT NOTE: Published code should be considered copyrighted whether or not it includes an explicit copyright notice.
-This means that no one can distribute, reproduce, display, or create derivative works of the software without permission of the copyright owner.
+This means that no one can distribute, reproduce, display, or create derivative works of the software, for commercial purposes, without permission of the copyright owner.
+Nevertheless, permission is granted for reproducing and creating derivative works for noncommercial activities (e.g. Research), given that appropriate crediting is provided, and changes that were made were indicated.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

 # To run FoBSim using Docker:
-1-	Update upt-get:
+1-	Update apt-get:

 Sudo apt-get update